 Written byAmanda Wong

-Summary: This guide elaborates on how to fix App Store not working on Mac Monterey/Big Sur/Catalina, including App Store won't open, App Store won't load, App Store black screen, App Store can not download or update, etc.
+Summary: This guide elaborates on how to fix App Store not working on Mac, including App Store not opening, App Store not loading, App Store black screen, App Store not downloading or updating, etc.

 And there are various situations when the App Store is not working on Mac, including: